Remote work gives people more options.

 The check later bounces.

-Your bank holds you responsible.
+Your bank may hold you responsible.

 A real employer may provide equipment.